 If there is bleeding in the eye that makes it difficult to examine the retina, your doctor might order an ultrasound to get a better view of the back of the eye.

-This procedure injects gas or air into the vitreous cavity in the center of the eye.
-The bubble of air pushes the damaged part of the retina against the eye’s wall, which stops the flow of fluid behind the retina.
+This procedure involves injecting a gas bubble into the vitreous cavity in the center of the eye.
+The bubble pushes the damaged part of the retina against the eye’s wall, which stops the flow of fluid behind the retina.

 Once they’ve halted the flow, the surgeon uses cryopexy or laser to repair the retinal tear.
 The bubble of air or gas and any liquid is absorbed into the eye, allowing the retina to adhere back into place.